Beet of the Wild

 • ×

-Jump to Recipe Print Recipe
+Jump to Recipe Watch Video

 This post may contain affiliate links.
-Please see our privacy policy page for details.
+Please see my full disclosure for details

 A close-up overhead view of freshly ground oat flour being scooped out of a jar with a spoon.

-*Nutrition Disclaimer: Although Michelle holds certification in Holistic Nutrition, Yoga and Energy Medicine, the health, fitness and nutritional information provided on this site is designed for educational purposes only.
+*Nutrition Disclaimer: The information provided on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
-Please read our disclaimers page for more information.
+Please read my disclaimers page for more information.

 An open jar labeled oat flour sitting on a counter with a mixing bowl, wooden spoon and linen cloth.

-Why Make Homemade Oat Flour?
+Why Homemade Oat Flour is Better

 The top of an open jar filled with oat flour and a submerged wooden spoon.

+Fibre-rich.
 If you're looking to add more fibre to your diet, using oat flour can be a great option!
-It contains beneficial dietary fibre that's great for lowering cholesterol.
+It's particularly rich in the soluble fibre beta-glucan, which is beneficial for heart health and blood sugar regulation.

+Rich in vitamins and minerals.
 Oats are a great source of many vitamins and minerals, including magnesium, selenium, iron, vitamin K, silica and folate.

 Close up fine and fluffy oat flour with a spoonful being scooped out.